San Diego Electric Railway: San Diego Electric Railway Company

 Ordered by Spreckels, with guidance by William Clayton and design by Homer MacNutt and Abel A. Butterworth, 24 Arts and Crafts-style streetcars (to be known as the 'Class 1' streetcar) were delivered to San Diego in 1912.
-The following year, construction of a new brick car barn located at Adams Avenue and Florida Street wa completed.
+The following year, construction of a new brick car barn located at Adams Avenue and Florida Street was completed.
 By the end of 1914 the SDERy owned 38.9 mi of single track and 22.4 mi of double track, for a total of 83.7 mi of "equivalent single track".